Cap-go/website/src/content/docs/docs/plugin/settings.md

 }
 ```

-## `directUpdate` :
+## `directUpdate`

 > Make the plugin directly install the update when the app what just updated/installed.
-Only for autoUpdate mode.
+Only applicable for autoUpdate mode.

 Only available for Android and iOS.